 What My Doctor Said About My Health

 The first couple of months that I did not menstruate, I was like, “Okay, my health is fine.
 Some people used to say that it is normal and healthy.”
 But when the fourth month came, I asked my mom to take me to her OB-GYN to see what’s up with my health and reproductive system.

 Since I was still pretty young, the doctor ordered an abdominal ultrasound.
 It was like those ultrasounds that expecting women get when they want to see their babies or hear their heartbeats.

 Neither sounded good to me.
 My family had a history of diabetes, after all.
 My grandfather died because of it.
 Then, one of my aunts had Hashimoto’s disease, which was another thyroid problem.
-Both illnesses meant a lifetime of medication, and I did not want that.
+Both health illnesses meant a lifetime of medication, and I did not want that.

-Seeing A Counselor For My Health
+Seeing A Counselor For My Health – Health Benefits Of Walking

-It genuinely worked, but my weight issues were still there.
+It genuinely worked, but my not-so-healthy weight issues were still there.
 The counselor said, “I am not a physical trainer or nutritionist, but you may find walking beneficial in more ways than one.
 Aside from helping you sweat out the toxins in your body, it can also be an excellent de-stressing activity.”